ITensor/website/docs/cppv3/book/index.md

     int main()
     {
-    auto i = Index("index i",3);
+    auto i = Index(3);
-    println("The size of ",i.name()," is ",i.m());
+    println("The size of index i is ",dim(i));
     return 0;
     }

-After creating an Index, most of its properties are permanently fixed, including its size.
+After creating an Index, most of its properties are permanently fixed, such as its size.
 The philosophy of ITensor is that indices have a meaning given at the time they are created.
 A new Index can be created to take the place of an old one, but the semantic meaning of a given Index object cannot be changed.

 ### Priming Indices

-There is one property of an Index you can change: its prime level.
+One of the properties of an Index you *can* change is the prime level.

 An Index starts out with prime level zero.
 Copies of the same original Index must have the same prime level to compare